mangoproxy-code/tgviews-gui/README.md

     python telegram_auto_views_gui.py
     ```

-2. Fill in the following fields in the GUI:
-    - **Channel**: The Telegram channel username.
-    - **Post Number**: The Telegram post number.
+2. Use the GUI to:
-    - **Proxy**: Proxy credentials in the format `user:password@host:port`.
+    - Input your proxy configuration in the format `user:password@host:port`.
-    - **Number of Views**: The number of views you want to generate.
+    - Input the Telegram post URL.

-3. Click the "Start" button to begin the process.
+    - Click "Start" to begin the process.

-## Files

-- `telegram_auto_views_gui.py`: The main script to run the GUI application.
-- `requirements.txt`: List of required Python packages.
-- `.gitignore`: Git ignore file to exclude unnecessary files from the repository.
+    - Click "Stop and Save" to stop the process and save the results.
+    - Check the log for real-time updates.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Author

+Alex Whynot